Many Singapore Workers Suffering Major Stress About Work — Here’s What to Do

-The findings also showed that 27% of employees in Singapore are living paycheck to paycheck, while worldwide, half of employees are worried about their financial status, a rise of 4% from two years.
+The findings also showed that 27% of employees in Singapore are living paycheck to paycheck, while worldwide, half of employees are worried about their financial status, a rise of 4% from two years ago.
 What’s devastating is that 3 in 10 employees globally expect to work till age 70 or beyond, while in Singapore, the figure is 15%.

 stress about work

-Worldwide, more than 70% of employees said health management is top priority, while more than 80% of employers said increasing employee engagement in health and well-being is a top priority for them.
+Worldwide, more than 70% of employees said health management is a top priority, while more than 80% of employers said increasing employee engagement in health and well-being is a top priority for them.

-Stress About Work
+Stress About Work — Why It Matters

-Common Causes of Stress In the Workplace
+Common Causes of Stress At Work

 Tips to Protect Yourself from Stress About Work

-Tip Number 1: Reach Out to Someone
+(1) Reach Out to Someone

 Tell someone close to you, such as a family, a relative or a close friend about your problems or work-related stress.
 Letting it all out can give you sympathy and support, and can be a very effective way of helping you to reduce chronic stress at work or in your everyday life.
 That someone only have to be a good listener.